sac-research/homepage/CONTRIBUTING.md

 ]
 ```

-**Note:** It is recommended that you use backticks for string literals.
+**Note:** It is recommended that you use backticks for string literals and multi-line fields (e.g. `brief_intro`).

+Your profile photo will be grabbed directly from Github if you provide your Github profile.
+It takes precedence over static asset.

+Else, add your photo in [/public/members-photos/{first}{last}.{jpg | png}](/public/members-photos) and put the link accordingly in the data file.

 ## Project details